Japan Society on Water Environment

 The authors must submit the final version of the manuscript as an editable word processor file via the submission system.
 Upon notification of the acceptance of your manuscript, the corresponding author must license JSWE to reproduce the work in JWET, as mentioned in the OPEN ACCESS section in this document.

 The authors will receive galley proofs approximately two months after manuscript acceptance, and any suggested corrections should be returned within one week.
 Note that major changes are not permissible at this stage of the production process.
 Authors who expect to be away at this time should notify the editorial office of their absence and the contact method to be used during this period.
 If the galley proofreading process is delayed, the publication of your article may be postponed.
+After publication, further changes or corrections can only be made in the form of an Erratum which will be hyperlinked to the original article.

 If the manuscript previously available as the preprint is accepted for publication in JWET, authors are required to update the preprint with a citation to the final published article that includes its DOI along with a link.